slub/kitodo-production-docker/kitodo/README.md

 ## Services

-When running `docker compose up` all services Kitodo.Production (APP), Database (DB), Elastic Search (ES) and Active MQ (MQ) in our `docker-compose.yml` will be started and each as seperate Docker container.
+When running `docker compose up` all services Kitodo.Production (APP), Database (DB), Elastic Search (ES) and Active MQ (MQ) in our `docker-compose.yml` will be started and each as separate Docker container.

 ### Environment file